 How we process your personal data and our legal basis for processing your data

-To fulfil our contract with you: By joining Handshake, we will be required to collect, store, use and otherwise process information about you for any purposes deemed necessary for your use of the Service and for the performance of your agreement with the Handshake.
-See GDPR Article 6(1)(b), including:
+To fulfil our contract with you: By joining Handshake, we will be required to collect, store, use and otherwise process information about you for any purposes deemed necessary for your use of the Service and for the performance of your agreement with Handshake including:

 For our legitimate interests: Processing of your personal data may also be necessary for the pursuit of our legitimate interests or by a third party’s legitimate interests - but only where the processing is not unwarranted and will not cause a prejudicial effect on your rights and freedoms, or legitimate interests.
-See GDPR Article 6(1)(f).
 Examples are:

 When we may share your personal data